-NI 2.1.5 Selling in-conversion crops

-Your in-conversion crops can be labelled as 'product under conversion to organic farming' provided that:

-- a) the land that the crop is grown on has completed 12 months of conversion before harvesting the crop - b) the phrase 'product under conversion to organic farming' is not more prominent in colour, size and style of lettering than the sales description of the product - c) the words 'organic farming' are not more prominent than the words 'product under conversion to' - d) the product contains only one crop ingredient of agricultural origin - e) the label does not include the EU organic logo.

-(EC) 2018/848 Art.
-33 (EC) 2018/848 Art.
-30(3) (EC) 2018/848 Art.
-10(4) (EC) 2021/279 Art.
-3(1) We can provide you with a Trading Schedule showing crops that are eligible to sell as in-conversion.
+NI 2.1.5 Selling in-conversion crops We can provide you with a Trading Schedule showing crops that are eligible to Your in-conversion crops can be labelled as 'product under sell as in-conversion. conversion to organic farming' provided that: a) the land that the crop is grown on has completed 12 months of conversion before harvesting the crop b) the phrase 'product under conversion to organic farming' is not more prominent in colour, size and style of lettering than the sales description of the product c) the words 'organic farming' are not more prominer t than the words 'product under conversion to' d) the product contains only one crop ingredient of agricultural origin e) the label does not include the EU organic logo.
+(EC) 2018/848 Ar (EC) 2018/848 Art.
+3 (EC) 2018/848 Art.
+1 (EC) 2021/279 Art.
+3(1)